 Rhizome Cuttings (Easy) - Choose the healthiest, most established rhizomes that show no signs of damage or disease.
 This method can be taken from spring to early summer, using between two to four fronds within each rhizomatous section.
 Cut directly below a node using a clean knife, and separate its root systems from the rest of the root ball.
 Make sure the propagated rhizome is at least 5cm (2 inches) in length so that it has enough stored energy to continue growing.
-Plant it straight into a moist, well-draining medium to avoid root rot.
+Place the rhizome sideways along a bed of moist 'Houseplant' labelled compost.
 Sprinkle a half a centimetre of soil onto of the rhizome to lock in surrounding moisture and wait for new growth that may take up to several weeks.
 Avoid direct sunlight and offer high humidity with temperature (15°C, 59°C) for success.
 After its second new leaf, treat it like a normal specimen, following the care tips above!

 Matured specimens are perennial, with small purple rosette flowers emerging an inch above the soil line in spring or summer.
 Its blooming process has baffled botanists for many years due to its low-growing nature, a complete contrast to the preferred height of ordinary flowers to attract airborne pollinators.
 If pollination is successful, small red berries will form in the flower's urn, usually holding just one or two seeds.
 Unfortunately, it's unlikely that a domestically grown specimen will bloom indoors due to the unfavored growing conditions found in the typical home.

-Repot every two or three years in spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two or three years in the spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.